kluctl/kluctl/docs/kluctl/kluctl-libraries/README.md

 <!-- This comment is uncommented when auto-synced to www-kluctl.io

 ---
-title: "Kluctl Libraries"
+title: "Kluctl Library Projects"
-linkTitle: "Kluctl Libraries"
+linkTitle: "Kluctl Library Projects"
 weight: 1
 description: >
     Kluctl library project configuration, found in the .kluctl-library.yaml file.